 Shiina is the newest addition to the club.
 Again, she is almost the opposite of Maho.
 She is strongly attached to Sousuke and shows it at every opportunity.
 Shiina talks non-stop, she acts clingy and even at times like a stalker.
 Her obsession is eroge and she takes it further than any of the others with her obsession.
 She constantly makes references to it and acts like life is an eroge.
 Even the other characters can find her to be over the top at times.

-I enjoyed all of the characters.
+I enjoyed all of the characters in Sankaku Renai: Love Triangle Trouble.
 Their interactions were done incredibly well and were really what made this game so funny.
 The way that the characters mirror each other works well too.
 Certain characters may seem a bit bland at first, but as the story progresses they show more of their personality.

 I personally enjoyed Shiina’s route the most, but some may find her annoying.
-You do see more of her good points going along the love triangle route, but she can be too much at times.
+You do see more of her good points going along the love triangle route, but she can definitely be too much at times.
 She is a love her or hate her character.
+As someone who enjoys the ‘weird heroines’, she fit right into my interests.

 All of the main heroine routes were great.
 The side heroine routes were nice to have, but I do wish they were longer and more in-depth.
-If someone played without the 18+ patch, it would probably take about ten minutes to complete each.
+If someone played without the 18+ patch, it would probably take them about ten minutes to complete each side-route.
 They were basically summarised as ‘stuff happened, now we’re dating’, then jumped straight into it.

 The writing and editing itself are very well done.
 The translation certainly isn’t a literal one in many places, but that’s not really possible with this type of game.
 They’ve done a great job with the jokes and references particularly.